 The endorphin rush of a new tattoo can be amazing, but remember that tattoos are intended to be a lifelong commitment.
 Laser tattoo removal is always an option, but it hurts, and it can get pretty expensive.
-If you don't take time to think about what you're getting, you might need to go in for a coverup—which can get pretty pricey, too.
+If you don't take the time to think about what you're getting, you might need to go in for a coverup—which can get pretty pricey, too.

 Risk of Infection

 Even if your tattoo is healing beautifully, you'll still need to fund your next tattoo design.
 Unless you have expendable cash for body art or professional connections within the industry, you'll probably have to work your next tattoo into your own budget.
 You don't want to get a cheap tattoo in someone's apartment—it'll put you at risk of infection and bad body art.

 Pay your bills, mortgage or rent, and food expenses before going for your next ink session.
 A new tattoo shouldn't break the bank.

 The infections that come into tattoos from weakened immune systems can become real nasty, real quick.
 They can even become life-or-limb-threatening if they aren't treated promptly and professionally.